 Not only did you not get paid for the winning bid, but you also lost other potential customers who might’ve paid for the item immediately.
 It’s a waste of time, money, and opportunity.

-eBay understands this frustration that sellers face with eBay buyers.
+eBay understands the frustration that sellers face with eBay buyers.
 Therefore, it has enabled the feature that allows sellers to block buyers from making a bid or purchasing an item that is up for bid.

 If you’re not aware of this feature on your eBay account, you’ve come to the right place.
 It would be best if you spent time to learn about this feature to protect your eBay store earnings and to avoid the stress of dealing with a toxic eBay buyer.